 Isocyanate Exposure, Reaction and Protection

 Isocyanates are widely used and found in many industries and occupations, including painting, construction, shipbuilding, upholstery manufacturing and firefighting.
-Isocyanates have been used in the United States since the 1950s, and are produced by reacting a primary aliphatic or aromatic amine dissolved in a solvent such as xylene or monochlorobenzene with phosgene dissolved in the same solution.
-They contain two OASH-NCO cyanato groups attached to an organic radical, and react exothermically with compounds containing active hydrogen atoms to form a polymeric mass (polyurethane).
+Isocyanates have been used in the United States since the late 1940s.
+They are produced by reacting a primary aliphatic or aromatic amine dissolved in a solvent such as xylene or monochlorobenzene with phosgene dissolved in the same solution.
+This exothermic reaction forms polyurethane.
 This polyurethane is then used in the production of rigid or flexible foams, surface coatings, paints, electrical wire insulation, adhesives, rubbers and fibers.

-The most common forms of isocyanates are toluene diisocyanate (TDI) and methylene diphenyl diisocyanate (MDI) and Hexamethylene Diisocyanate (HDI).
+The most common forms of isocyanates are toluene diisocyanate (TDI), methylene diphenyl diisocyanate (MDI) and hexamethylene diisocyanate (HDI).

-TDI is a liquid at room temperature, and can cause asthma-like conditions when inhaled as an aerosol (such as spray paint).
-TDI is popular for producing many paints and coatings, along with flexible foam, which is used in making cushions for automobiles, furniture and mattresses.
+TDI is a liquid at room temperature, and can cause asthma-like conditions when inhaled as an aerosol.
+TDI is a key ingredient in many spray paints and coatings.
+It’s used in flexible foams that are used in making cushions for automobiles, furniture and mattresses.

-MDI is used in the manufacturing of rigid foams, and must be heated before causing asthma-like conditions when inhaled as an aerosol.
+MDI is used in the manufacturing of rigid foams, and when heated causes asthma-like conditions when inhaled as an aerosol.
 This makes MDI somewhat less hazardous than TDI, so it has been replacing TDI in certain applications.
 MDI is commonly used in the production of adhesives, automobile bumpers, shoe soles, coated fabrics and spandex fibers.
 It can also be found in paints.

 Some less common forms of isocyanates include: